 The Tech Enabled Restroom – Smart Toilets and Bathrooms

-COVID-19 will have a lasting impact on company operations , office spaces and even the restroom It is largely driven by an ever concerned public: Going contactless or touchless is prudent.
+COVID-19 will have a lasting impact on company operations, office spaces and even the restroom It is largely driven by an ever concerned public: According to Bradley, going contactless or touchless is prudent.

 To further highlight this, a recent study by Airports Council International confirmed that only 1 out of 5 travelers do not yet have the confidence in health and safety systems at the airport to travel!
 Moreover, in the top 3 airport areas where travelers believe they have a higher risk of catching COVID is the restroom.
 Reclaiming passenger confidence to fly again means addressing their concerns about restroom performance as part of the airport experience..

 This airport feedback concern however, is not just with passengers or the the public.
 In fact according to CB Insights, the number of earnings call mentions of “remote collaboration” and “virtual collaboration” have soared since Q1’20, as companies look to adapt to unprecedented conditions.
 Therefore, COVID has forced a much needed redesign or at least rethinking of the restroom that was long overdue.

 It seems that the tech enabled restroom is the strategy of choice for facility managers when re-opening to the public.
-Specifically, this addresses overcoming hygiene concerns by removing the need to touch.
+Specifically, these contactless restroom accessories addresses overcoming hygiene concerns by removing the need to touch.
 So ‘touchless’ is in and ‘contactless’ is the way to go.
 In doing so, the internet of things promises to make using the restroom easier and safer with technology that can assist with cleanliness, queueing, controlling water temperature and even never being out of toilet paper.
 These intelligent toilets for permanent restrooms now get considerable publicity – so let us now look at the detail.

 What are Contactless Fixtures?